 Who should I contact to resolve any disputes?

 In some cases, if it’s hard to reach an amicable agreement with a dealer, you can get in touch with the Motor Ombudsman.
-The organisation is an impartial service that helps to resolve automotive disputes.
+The ombudsman is an impartial service that helps to resolve automotive disputes.
 It operates under the Motor Industry Codes of Practice which are approved by the Chartered Trading Standards Institute (CTSI).

 Did you find this information useful?
 Read more helpful advice here…